Berean Baptist Academy

 During the sports season, all eligible athletes must maintain a 2.0 GPA and may not have 59 or below in any class.
 Their GPA and individual class grades will be calculated as an average of the current academic year in which their sport is played.
 Quarters will be averaged together to achieve the final grade at each grade check.

 An athlete who wishes to try out for a sports team must have a 2.0 GPA and may not have any grades below a 60 on his or her last quarter report card.
-Athletes who are trying out for a fall sport must meet this criteria from the previous school year.
+Athletes who are trying out for a fall sport must meet these criteria from the previous school year.
 (Ex: an athlete trying out for girls volleyball in May must have at least a 2.0 GPA and cannot fail any classes by the time final report cards come out).

 Physicals

-All athletes participating in BBA athletics must have record of a current physical on file with the school office.
+All athletes participating in BBA athletics must have a record of a current physical on file with the school office.
 The physical is good for one year previous to the tryout date for the sport in which the athlete is participating.
 (Ex: Volleyball tryouts are on 8/5/2019; physical must be dated after 8/5/2018).
 An athlete will not be able to participate in any interscholastic games until a proper athletic physical is on file with the school office.
 Forms can be found on the school website under the admissions tab.
 Please turn in your completed form to the athletic office.

 Probations/Suspensions